springfall2008/batpred/docs/customisation.md

 ### Predbat Monitor mode

-In **monitor** mode Predbat will not control charging or discharging, inverter balancing will take place if enabled, the plan will show just what is expected based on the current inverter configuration alone.
+In **monitor** mode Predbat will not control or Plan any charging or discharging, inverter balancing will take place if enabled, and the plan will show just what is expected based on the current inverter configuration alone.

 ### Predbat Control SOC Only mode

 In **Control SOC Only** mode Predbat will adjust the target charge percentage (SOC target) according to the Best plan, but the charge window will not be modified.

-This can be useful if you just have one fixed charge slot per day and you only want Predbat to control the percentage.
+This mode can be useful if you just have one fixed charge slot per day and you only want Predbat to control the percentage the battery is charged based on solar generation and predicted house load.

-_CAUTION: If the charge window is disabled then no charging will take place._
+_CAUTION: You must manually set any charging required on the inverter and if the charge window is disabled then no charging will take place._

 ### Predbat Control Charge mode

 In **Control Charge** mode Predbat will set the charge times and charge percentages according to the Best plan, charging can be enabled and disabled by Predbat.
+Predbat will set the inverter into Eco mode when required to enable the battery to support house load, but it will not plan any forced discharging of the battery for export purposes.

+This mode can be useful if you don't have an export rate, or if you want to preserve the battery for home demand.

 ### Predbat Control Charge & Discharge mode

 In **Control Charge and Discharge** mode Predbat will set both charge and discharge times and control charge and discharge percentages.

-If you have set the **switch.predbat_set_discharge_freeze_only** to True then forced export won't occur but Predbat can force the export of solar power to the grid when desired.
+If you have set the **switch.predbat_set_discharge_freeze_only** set to True then forced export won't occur but Predbat can force the export of solar power to the grid when desired.

 ## Expert mode

-Predbat has a toggle switch called **switch.predbat_expert_mode** which is off by default for new installs (on by default for upgraded installs).
-A lot of configuration items will not be available unless expert mode is enabled.
+Predbat has a toggle switch called **switch.predbat_expert_mode** which is set to Off by default for new installs (On by default for upgraded installs).
+A lot of Predbat's more advanced configuration options will not be available unless expert mode is enabled.
 It's recommended for new users to start without expert mode and then maybe enable it later once you become more confident with the tool.

 ## Performance related